 Becoming a United States Permanent Resident

 According to the United States Citizenship and Immigration Services (USCIS), a person can become a naturalized citizen and remain in the United States legally and permanently by fulfilling the requirements outlined by Congress in the Immigration and Nationality Act (INA).
-To become naturalized citizen, you must meet all requirements and complete the N-400 form; a document that provides USCIS with information about you including your history of residence, marital status, and your overall moral character.
+To become a naturalized citizen, you must meet all requirements and complete the N-400 form; a document that provides USCIS with information about you including your history of residence, marital status, and your overall moral character.
 You must be in good standing by meeting the residency requirements of the INA and having no recent criminal history and good moral character.
 There are several paths to becoming a U.S. citizen, including the following:

 General Path to Citizenship